The 2025 Ultimate Guide to Red Light Therapy for Pain

 1990s

 NASA starts to research red light therapy for growing plants in space.
 They discovered that intense light from red light-emitting diodes promotes growth and photosynthesis in the cells of plants.
-After finding that red light therapy wasn't adequate for plant growth in space, NASA realized it was effective for treating pain while maintaining astronauts' muscle mass while in space.
+NASA found that red light therapy did not help plants grow in space.
+However, they discovered it was effective for reducing pain and helping astronauts keep their muscle mass while in space.

 2002